mathresearch/mathresearch.github.io/index.md

 10. On the convergence of the Backus-Gilbert algorithm.
 Inverse Problems 3 (1987), 341-346 (with G. Berendt).

 11. On Gårding's inequality.
-Aequationes MathematicaeVolume 31 (1986), 7-17 (with N. Jacob).
+Aequationes Mathematicae 31 (1986), 7-17 (with N. Jacob).